andngdtudk/andngdtudk.github.io/blog-posts/Ctrl.md

 - **Robust control theory** informs the design of AI systems that must perform reliably despite model uncertainty and adversarial inputs
 - **Adaptive control** principles guide how AI systems should update their behaviors based on new experience

-In our next post, we'll explore **optimization theory** — the mathematical foundation underlying both classical control design and modern machine learning.
+In our next post, we'll explore **optimization theory** - the mathematical foundation underlying both classical control design and modern machine learning.
 We'll see how convex optimization, gradient methods, and constrained optimization connect control theory to the algorithms that power today's intelligent systems.

-The journey from classical control to modern AI isn't a replacement of old methods with new ones — it's a deepening understanding of how mathematical principles can be extended, generalized, and combined to address increasingly complex challenges.
+The journey from classical control to modern AI isn't a replacement of old methods with new ones, it's a deepening understanding of how mathematical principles can be extended, generalized, and combined to address increasingly complex challenges.
 The autonomous vehicles of tomorrow will use all of these tools: classical control for low-level stability, optimal control for trajectory planning, robust control for handling uncertainty, adaptive control for learning and improvement, and AI for high-level decision-making in complex environments.

 ---